Russell Education Trust

-The Russell Education Trust (RET) is a Multi-Academy Trust.
-It provides educational support services in the creation and operation of free schools.
+The Russell Education Trust (RET) is a multi-academy trust in the United Kingdom.
+It provides educational support services in the creation and operation of academies established as part of the free schools programme.
 It is a not-for-profit company limited by guarantee, with exempt charity status, regulated by the Department for Education.
-Its board members include experienced educationalists and representatives from RET schools' local governing bodies.
+Its board members include educationalists and representatives from its schools' local governing bodies.

-RET was established in 2010 by directors of the school improvement company Education London (EL) which, between 2003 and 2017, provided educational support services to Government, notably as a service provider to the London Challenge, as well as to individual Local Authorities and schools.
-EL ceased trading in 2017 due to the retirement of its Operations Director, but continues to sponsor RET.
+RET was established in 2010 by directors of the school improvement company Education London which, between 2003 and 2017, provided educational support services to government, notably as a service provider to the London Challenge, as well as to individual local authorities and schools.
+Education London ceased trading in 2017, but continues as community interest company EL (RET) to sponsor RET.

-Both organisations are based in the same office building in Leatherhead, Surrey.
+Both organisations were based in the same office building in Leatherhead, Surrey, until 2024 when they moved to Teddington.